Les Paul Special Tribute - Humbucker - Worn White Satin

 Both versions feature carved maple tops and custom-bucker humbucking pickups.
 Gibson even reproduced the “Les Paul” engraved on the truss rod cover.
 The Gibson Custom Shop also produced these guitars in a VOS finish.

 The Gibson Lester has an alternative wood top to distinguish it from other replicas.
 This design also draws attention and stands out among Tribute guitars.
-It has a rich, lustrous finish that is more visually appealing than a normal maple top.
+It has a rich, lustrous finish that is more visually appealing than a maple top.

-If you’d like to own a Tribute guitar with a carved maple top, you can find several different options at online music stores.
+If you’d like to own a Tribute guitar with a carved maple top, you can find several options at online music stores.

 The neck on these guitars has a rounded C profile and a rosewood fingerboard with medium jumbo frets.
 This model features Gibson’s ‘Ultra-Modern’ weight-relieving method.